 This is the biggest change that these improved Recurring Donations will deliver.
 Although, previously, the Admin could control this from the NPSP settings, by default the configuration created 12 future opportunities with the intention of making income projections.

-Now in NPSP, you will create only one Future Engaged opportunity and wait for that opportunity to be Closed Won before you can create the next one.
+Now in NPSP, you will create only one Future Engaged opportunity and wait for the next month to create one more.